Reporter Paul Bliss no longer with CTV following sexual-misconduct allegations

 A prominent CTV News reporter who was suspended after a woman made sexual-misconduct allegations against him is no longer with the company, Bell Media said Tuesday.

-A spokesman for the company confirmed the departure of Paul Bliss but refused to provide further details.
+A spokesman for the media outlet confirmed the departure of Paul Bliss but refused to provide further details.

-"We don't comment on the specifics of individual employee matters," Scott Henderson said in an e-mail to The Canadian Press.
+"We don't comment on the specifics of individual employee matters," Scott Henderson said in an email to The Canadian Press.

 Bliss did not immediately respond to a request for comment.
 The allegations against him have not been verified by The Canadian Press.